-Why We Dance was the inspiration for a new film by the Canadian Broadcasting Corporation — also called WHY WE DANCE — directed by Nathalie Bibeau.
+Why We Dance was the inspiration for a film by the Canadian Broadcasting Corporation — also called WHY WE DANCE — directed by Nathalie Bibeau.
 For more information about the film, please visit: WHY WE DANCE.
 Also check out my blog post about the project.

 BOOKS